bips-hb/bipsdown/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bipsdown is to provide easy to use RMarkdown templates consistent with the BIPS house styles.
+The goal of `{bipsdown}` is to provide easy to use RMarkdown templates consistent with the BIPS house styles.

 ## Installation

-You can install the released version of `{bipsdown}` from with:
+You can install the current version of `{bipsdown}` from GitHub with:

 ``` r
 remotes::install_github("bips-hb/bipsdown")